browserstate-org/browserstate/tests/interop/README.md

 This will:
 1. Create virtual environments for the test directories
-2. Install the Python package in development mode
+2. Install all required dependencies:
+   - Python: boto3, google-cloud-storage, redis, playwright
+   - TypeScript: playwright, ts-node
-3. Install the TypeScript package in development mode
+3. Install the Python and TypeScript packages in development mode
-4. Set up all necessary dependencies
+4. Install and configure the Playwright browser automation tool

 ## Running Tests